Cloud software is simple. Implementations should be too.

 How long does it take?

 Three to five months, typically.
 Very hard to do it faster and do a good job.
 If you want to rush, you can expect higher fees because the risk of rushed projects goes up a lot, and we value happy, self-sufficient clients.
 To succeed, we need real users to work in this project, and real users have real jobs to do in the meantime.
+For a three month implementation, we will plan two sessions per week for training and follow up on configuration and questions.

 How long does it take someone to learn the new system?